khawkins98/all-the-stations/about.md

 All The Stations - Irleand, is a project for Geoff and Vicki to travel to ALL the railway stations in Ireland and Northern Ireland in three weeks - there's 198 stations in total - creating Online videos as they go to document the journey.

-In the Summer of 2017, the successfully did this with the original 'All The Stations' where they travelled to all 2,563 railways stations in Great Britain [and the 3 new ones since], creating a 59 video series playlist of the journey as well as a feature length documentary upon their return.
+In the Summer of 2017, the successfully did this with the original 'All The Stations' where they travelled to all 2,563 railways stations in Great Britain [and the 3 new ones since], creating a 59 video (with over 4 million views) of their journey as well as a feature length documentary upon their return.

-This latest project once again aims to capture the current status of railways in Ireland and Northern Ireland, and bring them to life as we explore the reality of the places and people we encounter along the way.
+This latest project once again aims to capture the current status of railways in Ireland and Northern Ireland, and bring them to life over three weeks as we explore the reality of the places and people we encounter along the way.

 Through film and social media we want to share the whole experience with you, and for your thoughts and ideas to contribute to the journey and the stories we tell.